What kinds of research questions can the Chi-Square statistic address?

 How is the Chi-Square statistic run in SPSS and how is the output interpreted?

 The Chi-Square statistic appears as an option when requesting a crosstabulation in SPSS.
-The output is labeled Chi-Square Tests; the Chi-Square statistic used in the Test of Independence is in the first row labeled Pearson Chi-Square.
+The output is labeled Chi-Square Tests; the Chi-Square statistic used in the Test of Independence is labeled Pearson Chi-Square.
 This statistic can be evaluated by comparing the actual value against a critical value found in a Chi-Square distribution (where degrees of freedom is calculated as # of rows – 1 x # of columns – 1), but it is easier to simply examine the p-value provided by SPSS.
 To make a conclusion about the hypothesis with 95% confidence, the value labeled Asymp.
 Sig. (which is the p-value of the Chi-Square statistic) should be less than .05 (which is the alpha level associated with a 95% confidence level).

 What are special concerns with regard to the Chi-Square statistic?